It wasn’t easy for the United States to become the country we know today.

 Two black soldiers among them were redeemed as heroes.
 They were Salem Poor and Peter Salem.

-Salem Poor was an African-American slave who bought his freedom for 27 pounds and joined to the colonial army.
+Salem Poor was an African-American slave who bought his freedom for 27 pounds and joined the colonial army.

 Peter Salem, however, was released by his master, Major Lawson Buckminster, so Peter could join the army and serve.

 Some historical records indicate that it was Peter Salem who killed the British Marine Major John Pitcairn.